 What is the environmental impact of solar energy?

-- Land use.
+It needs a large extension of land.
 Depending on their location, larger utility-scale solar installations may raise concerns about land degradation and habitat loss.